Effective July 1, 2021 – All participants must don a non-medical mask while entering and exiting the building only.

 ASPIRE Coaching Standards (Indoor and Outdoor)

-- All participants and coaches must wear a face covering / mask.
+- All coaches must wear a face covering / mask.

 ASPIRE Cleaning Standards